5l1v3r1/Js_attack/README.md

-js_attack - some .JS with xss to attack
+Js_attack - some .jS with xss to attack
 ===================

 Usage example